OCA/connector-redmine/redmine_connect/README.rst

 Redmine Connector
 =================

-Base connector module for Redmine
+Base connector module for Redmine.
+It Allows to authenticate to a Redmine instance using the REST API.

+It also defines a method getUser that searches the Redmine user related to the Odoo user.
+The user login must be the same in both systems.

 Configuration
 =============